 As you probably know by now, there’s a lot that goes into choosing the right car subwoofer.

 Also, just a reminder, you don’t always have to have “more” when shopping for car audio components.
 “More” is nice with subwoofers, but it’s not always necessary nor great.
-Audio quality can suffer tremendously if you go about just buying the loudest audio equipment that you can find.
+Audio quality can suffer tremendously if you buy the loudest audio equipment you can find.

-Don’t forget about taking your time choosing the right enclosure as well, otherwise, you might end up buying an expensive speaker in the wrong enclosure, which can negatively impact the quality of the audio.
+Don’t forget about taking your time choosing the right enclosure as well.
+Otherwise, you might buy an expensive speaker in the wrong enclosure, which can negatively impact the audio quality.

 With that said, we’re hoping that we have provided you with enough information to know how to choose a car subwoofer properly.